The SweetSpot® Investment Strategy

 Backtesting has certain inherent limitations, meaning that most strategies fall short when investors attempt to duplicate backtested results.
 Here, however, while the backtest showed a clear advantage over the market, SweetSpot’s real-time results far exceeded what the backtest would have predicted.
 The backtest merely confirmed that the strategy would have achieved market-beating returns over a longer time horizon than the period in which it has been actively traded.
 Still, no representation is made that investors will see profits similar to either actual or hypothetical past results.

-The principal member of SweetSpot Investments LLC (SSI) is Neil Stoloff, a former federal environmental lawyer and a student of investing for over 25 years.
-Since 2005, Neil has had most or all of his equity assets invested in The SweetSpot® Investment Strategy.
+SweetSpot Investments (SSI) is the publisher of The SweetSpot Report, a quarterly newsletter.
+The Report’s editor is Neil Stoloff, a former federal environmental lawyer and a student of investing for over 30 years.
+Since 2005, Neil has had most or all of his personal equity assets invested in The SweetSpot® Investment Strategy.